Burnham-On-Sea Party In The Park to be held in the Manor Gardens on Sunday

 “A bumper raffle is promised, plus stalls and a kids zone and refreshments with cider, wine and soft drinks on sale at the bar.”

-More events are also planned on Sunday June 9th and Sunday July 5th, with more details on Burnham-On-Sea.com soon.
+A further event is also planned on Sunday June 9th, with more details to follow on Burnham-On-Sea.com soon.